-That said, if you do feel prepared to take on a challenge and find yourself in the enviable position of having plenty of opportunities open to you, then will be able to “have your pick” of these.
+That said, if you feel prepared to take on a challenge and find yourself in the enviable position of having plenty of opportunities open to you, you will be able to “have your pick” of these.
 After all, being able to pick and choose which opportunities you wish to pursue is quite a privilege.

 Leave a Reply